Kidderminster Register Office

 Kidderminster Register Office is the former Register Office for the town of Kidderminster, Worcestershire, England.
 As such, it was a designated venue for the performance of civil marriage ceremonies.

 The listed building was formerly part of King Charles I School.

+Description

 The wedding room is over 30 ft high, and has a beamed and vaulted oak ceiling, oak panelled walls and stone-mullioned high arched windows.
 The location is now a dance studio and the former grounds and attached education centre has been developed into a small housing estate.